 Lessons beyond grammar

-You can also use short stories and music.
-These are great ways to learn vocabulary about subjects that you enjoy.
+Otherwise, you can also study French from native media like short stories and music.
+These are also great ways to learn vocabulary about subjects that you enjoy.

 Plan a lesson in which you describe what you’ve watched, heard or seen to your teacher, and then play out situations in which you would use the same vocabulary and constructions in your own life.